-The audit team interviewed two inmates (interviews documented) with limited English proficiency using the facility's interpreter service.
-One of the inmates confirmed that there is a Spanish handbook and that there is written information regarding PREA that he understands.
+The audit team interviewed three inmates (interviews documented) with limited English proficiency using the facility's in-house interpreter.
+All three of the inmates confirmed that there is a Spanish handbook and that there is written information regarding PREA that he understands.
+The audit team interviewed two hearing impaired inmates. (interview documented).
+The inmates said they were given information regarding PREA that was understandable.

-The second inmate was less sure of his PREA rights.
-He was, however, very sure of his avenues for making a complaint.
-The audit team interviewed a hearing impaired inmate. (interview documented).
-The inmate said he was given information regarding PREA that he was able to understand.
-He has since received a hearing aid that has improved his communication ability.
 The interview with the Agency Head Designee confirmed the information that was already determined through observation and other informal conversations.